The arrival of summer brings with it sun, fun and plenty of time spent outdoors, particularly when trying to catch up with projects around the house.

 When tackling those household jobs, don’t forget to keep safety in mind, particularly around electricity.
 Statistics indicate that about 400 people are electrocuted each year in the U.S. and thousands more are injured as a result of electrical incidents.
 Summer is typically the prime season for those types of injuries.

-Here are seven tips that can help keep you safe while trying to check off all those items on your to-do list.
+7 Tips to help keep you safe while trying to check off all those items on your summer to-do list.

 1. Be wise around wires.
 Summer is thunderstorm season, and while we’ve made significant investments in strengthening our system, fierce thunderstorms may bring down lines.
 No matter what the season, stay at least 10 feet away from fallen power lines and always assume that the wire is energized.
 Report the fallen wires to 1-800-DIAL-PPL.